Model free collision aggregation for the computation of escape distributions: Procedure and associated theoretical insights

 The position $X_n= x(t_n)$ is such that $X_n = x_0+\sum_{j=1}^n v a_j \tau_j$, its law is a mixture of sums of two Gamma distributed random variables (one for each value in $\Dcal$); we will make this precise latter.
 In any case we will show that for any $n$ one can sample {\bf directly and exactly} from the joint law $(X_n,t_n)$.
 In this way we can advance the time by $t_n$ units and replace $n$ individual collisions by only one sample from this joint law.

 But the question that arises is the following: what is the value of $n$ such that, with high certainty, we can make $n$ steps {\bf without exiting the space-time domain $\Xcal\times [0,T]$} ?
-We look for a value of $n$ as large as possible such that, given some tolerance $\epsilon >0$~:
+Given some tolerance $\epsilon >0$ the overall goal of the estimations in following sections is to find how large $n$ can be while still ensuring that: